Fraser-Greenlee/SpatialDataIncidentResponse/README.md

     - GoogleMapsURL - Google Maps link for directions and Street View
 - and metadata
     - RoadAccessType - Nearest road type
-    - MobileCoverage - Minimum outdoor mobile phone coverage
+    - MobileCoverage - Minimum outdoor mobile phone coverage for all providers at buildings within a postcode

   <img src="https://github.com/EdwardALockhart/SpatialDataIncidentResponse/blob/main/Content/Augment.png" height="500">

+  *How the original coordinates are converted and used to produce the spatial conversions and metadata*

 - exports this information in a variety of useful formats (.csv, .gpkg, .gpx)